bmcmahen/text-history/Readme.md

 # text-history

-  Very much a WIP (which you probably shouldn't use right now).
+  Very much a work in progress...
 The goal is to create a custom history stack/implementation for a text editor which operates like that found on your os.
+Useful primarily if you're dealing with contenteditable and programatically altering the dom.

 ## Installation